South Carolina Gamecocks football under Steve Spurrier: 2005 season

 Spurrier inherited a team with many problems.
 By April, eleven players had been arrested.
 Other players were injured or dismissed from the team.
 Six players had their scholarship revoked, a move which many high school coaches in the state called "unethical".
-Spring practices did not inspire much confidence, and Spurrier admitted that South Carolina wasn't yet ready to compete for an SEC title.
+Spring practices did not inspire much confidence, and Spurrier admitted that South Carolina was not yet ready to compete for an SEC title.
 For starting quarterback, he eventually settled on sophomore Blake Mitchell, who had never started a game.
-Mitchell would subsequently play for much of Spurrier's first three seasons (2005–07).
 The team was young and lacked depth.
+The football program was placed on probation, due to violations from Holtz' tenure.
 The athletics department as a whole was in debt, losing money, defeatist, and used to settling for mediocrity.

 Fortunately for Spurrier, South Carolina finished up a "strong" 2005 recruiting class, ranked No. 18 by 247Sports, No. 20 by On3.com, and No. 23 by Rivals.com.
 Notable departures included Troy Williamson, while notable incoming players included Kenny McKinley.
 Spurrier retained three coaches (Rick Stockstill, Ron Cooper, and David Reaves) and hired others (including his son Steve Spurrier Jr. as receivers coach, and John Thompson and Tyrone Nix as defensive coordinators).
 (Note: Sources:) Spurrier retained playcalling duties for himself.
 Athletic director Mike McGee also retired and was replaced by Eric Hyman.

 Spurrier, later described as the most famous man in the state, immediately helped provide excitement and exposure to a school that had "long been starving for attention and success in football".
 The spring game was televised on ESPN2, while the opening game of the season would be televised on ESPN and the site of College GameDay, only the third time the Gamecocks had ever hosted the pre-game show.
 At Spurrier's request, Williams–Brice Stadium was given a facelift.
-By July, the university had sold a record amount of season tickets, and donations to the Gamecock Club booster organization had skyrocketed from more than $1 million the previous year to a record $13 million.
+By July, the university had sold a record number of season tickets, and donations to the Gamecock Club booster organization had skyrocketed from more than $1 million the previous year to a record $13 million.